lucidm/lcdi2c/README.md

 * Module has two sets of interfaces you can interact with your LCD.
 It registers /dev/lcdi2c character device, which you can open and manipulate using standard open/close/read/write/ioctl quintet or through /sys interface.
 However you are able to use /dev/lcdi2c device, /sys interface is preffered.
   Let's work out /sys interface first.
-After module was loaded into kernel, driver will register new class devices called "/sys/class/alphalcd" in which named after the device file "lcdi2c"  directory will be created.
+Once module is loaded into the kernel, driver will register new class devices called "/sys/class/alphalcd" in which subdirectory "lcdi2c" will be created.
 * "/sys/class/alphalcd/lcdi2c" is the directory containing all interace files required to interact with LCD, here is alphabetically ordered list of files with short descritpiion:
   - backlight - write "0" to this file to switch backlight off, "1" to switch it on.
 You can read this file to get